-5. NWPs do not authorize interference with any existing or proposed Federal project (see General condition 32).
+2. NWPs do not obviate the need to obtain other federal, state, or local permits, approvals, or NWPs do not authorize interference with any existing or proposed Federal project (see General condition 32).

-Definitions
+F. Definitions

 Best management practices (BMPs): Policies, practices, procedures, or structures implemented to mitigate the adverse environmental effects on surface water quality resulting from development.
 BMPs are categorized as structural or non-structural.